 Press registration for #AUA21 is restricted to credentialed members of the media.
 All media registering for the meeting agree to abide by the AUA embargo policy for the Annual Meeting.

 Credentials are granted to freelance journalists or journalists employed by consumer newspapers/magazines, medical journals, news organizations, online/digital outlets or trade publications attending the meeting for the purpose of editorial coverage who meet certain criteria.

 - Maintain editorial freedom from sponsors, funders and advertisers

 - Have multiple sponsors (no single-sponsor publications)

 Who is NOT eligible for press registration?

 - Physicians or other providers seeking continuing medical education (CME) credit or certificates of attendance.
 Paid registration is required to obtain CME credit or other documentation.
 No certificates of attendance or CME credit will be provided to media registrants.

 Required Documentation for Media

-- Returning journalists: Original coverage of the 2019 Annual Meeting
+- Returning journalists: Original coverage of the 2019 Annual Meeting or 2020 Virtual Experience

 - New journalists: Photocopy of official press credentials, letter of assignment from the media organization being represented; and two bylined health/medical/science articles published within the past nine months.